ibm-cloud-docs/ContinuousDelivery/devsecops-ci-pipeline.md

 These scripts are run on all of the app repos that the pipeline is aware of.
 To add repos to these scans, use the [`pipelinectl`](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipelinectl) interface that is provided in your setup stage.

-For more information about using multiple GitHub Enterprise repos in pull request and continuous integration pipelines, see [Using GitHub Enterprise repos in pull request and continuous integration pipelines](#cd-devsecops-gherepos-pipelines).
+For more information about using multiple git repos in pull request and continuous integration pipelines, see [Using multiple git repos in pull request and continuous integration pipelines](#cd-devsecops-gherepos-pipelines).
 For more information about the expected output from user script stages, see [Custom scripts](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-custom-scripts).

 ## Build
 {: #cd-devsecops-pipeline-build}